 Knutson’s been in the business of catching and selling fish for more than 40 years.
 But recently he had to do something new to meet his customers’ demands: test his fish for radiation.

-Ever since the Fukushima meltdown, Knutson’s son Dustin says, people have expressed concerns.
+Ever since the Fukushima meltdown, Knutson’s son Dylan says, people have expressed concerns.

 "We had regulars at the U District market,” the younger Knutson says, “and they were saying, ‘sorry we’re not coming by any more.’
 It was directly because they were worried about Fukushima."